Machx/Zangetsu-Data-Structures/ReadMe.md

 # Zangetsu Data Structures

 Zangetsu Data Structures is a subsection of the [Zangetsu Framework](https://github.com/Machx/Zangetsu) that is now an independent repository of its own.
+Although these classes can still be used in the Zangetsu Framework, these Data structures should not use any API's that make them dependent on the Zangetsu framework.

 ## Unit Tests